Bank scam case: Court refuses to stay Congress leader Sunil Kedar's conviction, denies him bail | Law-Order

 - India

-A sessions court here on Saturday declined to stay the conviction of former Maharashtra minister and Congress leader Sunil Kedar in a bank scam case and also rejected his plea for suspension of the five-year sentence handed to him by a lower court last week.
-District Judge RS Patil also rejected the bail plea of Kedar.
+A sessions court on Saturday declined to stay former Maharashtra minister and Congress leader Sunil Kedar's conviction in a bank scam case and also rejected his plea for suspension of sentence, observing it was a well-planned crime involving hard-earned money of poor people and farmers.
+Nagpur District Judge RS Patil also rejected the bail plea of Kedar noting that granting any relief to him at this stage would send a wrong message to society, Government Pleader Nitin Telgote told PTI.
+The sessions court also noted that in view of strong evidence, there is prima facie no need to re-evaluate the lower court's decision, Telgote added.

 A magistrate's court in Nagpur on December 22 sentenced Kedar and five others to five years' rigorous imprisonment for misappropriation of funds at the Nagpur District Central Cooperative Bank (NDCCB) in 2002.
 Kedar was chairman of the bank at the time of the scam.